-(See description in the Northeast Central Campus--Academics, Student Services, and Housing--Design Area for the Franklin Boulevard to 15th Avenue portion of this axis, page 111.)
+(See description in the Northeast Central Campus--Academics, Student Services, and Housing--Design Area for the Franklin Boulevard to 15th Avenue portion of this axis, page 153.)

-Agate Street, classified as a minor arterial, is owned by the city and is used heavily by autos and bicycles.
+Agate Street, classified as a minor arterial, is owned by the city and is used heavily by vehicles, pedestrians, and bicycles.
 Many visitors enter the campus by turning onto Agate Street from Franklin Boulevard.
+As the only north-south road that transects the campus, Agate Street offers users a more intimate view of the cmapus than other streets, due in part by the level topography, slower vehicle speeds, frequent stops, and the campus users who walk along and cross the street.

-It has a typical street configuration (two lanes of auto travel with sidewalks).
-Much of its form comes from its mature street trees.
-Buildings that front the street, such as the Knight Law Center and Agate Hall, partially form the east edge of this space.
+It has a typical street configuration (two lanes of vehicular travel with sidewalks and curbside parking).
+Much of its form comes from its street trees.
+Buildings that front the street, such as the Knight Law Center and Agate Hall, partially form the eastern edge of this space.
+Hayward Field, along with a row of flags and decorative metal fencing, forms the western edge.